mfem/web/src/bilininteg.md

 These operators require vector-valued basis functions constructed by using multiple copies of scalar fields.
-In each of these integrators the scalar basis fucntion index increments most quickly followed by the vector index.
+In each of these integrators the scalar basis function index increments most quickly followed by the vector index.
 This leads to local element matrix which have a block structure.